Discover Africa

 Dry woodlands

-Okavango Delta, Linyanti and Mababe.
+Providing a home for leopards and antelope in the Okavango Delta, Linyanti and Mababe.

 Arid savannah

-Mababe grasslands.
-The Kalahari’s golden dunes, shrubs and acacias.
+Mababe's grasslands and the Kalahari’s golden dunes, shrubs and acacias.

 June to October